Linaro/lava/doc/v2/installing_on_debian.rst

-In times when the current production release has not made it into either ``stretch-backports`` or ``testing`` (e.g. due to a migration issue or a pre-release package freeze in Debian), this repository can be used instead.
+In times when the current production release has not made it into either ``stretch-backports`` or ``testing`` (e.g. due to a migration issue or a pre-release package freeze in Debian), this repository should be used instead.

 Daily builds
 ------------